api-platform/core/README.md

 ## Installation

-*This bundle rely heavily on features that will be introduced in Symfony 2.7.*
+**This bundle relies heavily on features that will be introduced in Symfony 2.7.**
 To test it now, you must use an experimental Symfony branch, see https://github.com/symfony/symfony/pull/13257#issuecomment-68943401

 Use [Composer](http://getcomposer.org) to install the bundle: